kdashg/jdashg.github.io/_posts/2014-07-01-painless-github-pages.md

     markdown: kramdown

-Committing changes
+Committing Changes
 ---

 `git add` any new files you made and want to commit.

 `git commit -a` to commit the files you added, and any that have been modified.

 `git push` to upload the changes.

-The shortest `vi` tutorial in the world
+The Shortest `vi` Tutorial in the World
 ---

 Enter insert mode by typing `i`.
+In `i` mode, move around with the arrow keys, and type as if you were using a GUI text editor.
 Press `esc` at any time to get back out of any mode.
-In `i` mode, move around with the arrow keys, and type as if you were using a GUI text editor.

 When you're done, hit `esc`, then type `:x` and hit enter to save your changes.
 If you don't want to save your changes, use `:q` instead of `:x`.